weaviate/weaviate-io/developers/weaviate/concepts/search/index.md

 ## Vector similarity search

 Vector search is a similarity based search.
 The vector search operators searching for objects with vector representations that are similar to the query's vector representation.

+If you use unvectorized inputs to search with, the collection must have a [vectorizer](../modules/retriever-vectorizer-modules/index.md) configured.

+The distance between vectors indicates how dissimilar two objects are.
+Weaviate offers several [distance metrics](../../config-refs/distances.md).
+Set the metric in the [collection schema](../../config-refs/schema.md#default-distance-metric).

 ## Keyword search